 "Pain gone!
 I had a deep muscle massage with Dan last week.
 I came in with significant hip back and shoulder pain, all in my right side.
 After 45 minutes of deep, and admittedly uncomfortable, massage, Dan was able to release the spasms that were plaguing me.
 I slept pain-free for the first time in weeks.
 Still good 4 days later.
 BRAVO!"

 Dora (DCLMT #1994) works with clients to address specific areas of pain and tension, while also reducing stress and anxiety.
 “My work combines deep tissue, myofascial and Swedish techniques for the purpose of relieving immediate discomfort and pain.
 I work with my clients to support their personal wellness goals, whether it's recovering from an injury, relieving chronic or acute pain, or simply creating more space for self-care."
 Dora's deep knowledge of the structural and functional aspects of the body, coupled with her abiding respect for mind-body-spirit integration, informs her massage sessions and post-session client education.

 Training and Education: Dora graduated in 2014 from the Potomac Massage Training Institute (PMTI).
-She is currently studying to become a Biodynamic Craniosacral Therapist, enrolled in the Heartwaves Healing Institute's 700-hour training program in College Park, Maryland.
+She is currently enrolled in a 700-hour training program to become a Biodynamic Craniosacral Therapist at the Heartwaves Healing Institute in College Park, Maryland.
 Biodynamic Craniosacral Therapy is a non-invasive, hands-on treatment for the whole body that is gentle yet profound.
 The treatment is focused on supporting the health of the whole being, especially the nervous system.